There is no decency in the way junk food companies do their marketing.

 Food manufacturers have caught up on the trend and started offered a variety of low-carb products.

-The problem with these foods is the same as with the “low-fat” foods... they’re not at all healthy.
+The problem with these foods is the same as with the “low-fat” foods — that they’re not necessarily healthy.

-Of course, it is best to just avoid processed foods altogether and eat real foods instead, that way you don’t have to worry about labels and ingredients lists.
+Of course, it is best to just limit processed foods altogether and eat real, whole foods instead.
+That way, you don’t have to worry about labels and ingredient lists.